Menu

 You can always also continue to act for yourself as long as you have capacity.

-This type of POA ends if you can no longer understand what it means to give someone a POA.
-It also ends if you are no longer capable of making your own decisions.
+A non-enduring power of attorney (POA) can be used for these sorts of purposes.
+This type of POA ends if you can no longer understand what it means to give someone a POA or you are no longer capable of making your own decisions.

 Enduring Power of Attorney